ant-design/ant-design/components/app/index.en-US.md

 ## When To Use

 - Provide reset styles based on `.ant-app` element.
-- You could use static methods of `message/notification/Modal` form `useApp` without writing `contextHolder` manually.
+- You could use static methods of `message/notification/Modal` from `useApp` without writing `contextHolder` manually.

 ## Examples